larson-group/clubb_release/model/grid/Readme.txt

        the lowest altitude level (zm_init) (found at momentum level 1) in the appropriate model.in file.

-The number of entries in the *zm_grid.dat or *zt_grid.dat file needs to match the number of vertical levels (nzmax) declared in the appropriate model.in file.
+The number of entries in the *zm_grid.grd or *zt_grid.grd file needs to match the number of vertical levels (nzmax) declared in the appropriate model.in file.

-All *zm_grid.dat or *zt_grid.dat files need to be in written in the format of one altitude entry per line in ascending order, with the lowest grid altitude listed as the first entry in the file.
+All *zm_grid.grd or *zt_grid.grd files need to be in written in the format of one altitude entry per line in ascending order, with the lowest grid altitude listed as the first entry in the file.